Eastern & Western Equine Encephalomyelitis

 Pregnant mares, previously vaccinated against EEE/WEE: Vaccinate 4 to 6 weeks before foaling.

-Pregnant mares, unvaccinated or having unknown vaccinal history: Immediately begin a 2-dose primary series with a 4-week interval between doses.
+Pregnant mares, unvaccinated or having unknown vaccine history: Immediately begin a 2-dose primary series with a 3 to 6-week interval between doses as per product label.
 Booster at 4 to 6 weeks before foaling or prior to the onset of the next vector season—whichever occurs first.

-Foals of mares vaccinated against EEE/WEE in the pre-partum period: Administer a primary 3-dose series beginning at 4 to 6 months of age.
-A 4 to 6 week interval between the first and second doses is recommended.
-The third dose should be administered at 10 to 12 months of age prior to the onset of the next mosquito season.
+Foals of mares vaccinated/unvaccinated against EEE/WEE in the pre-partum period: Administer a primary 2-dose series beginning at 4 to 6 months of age.
+A 4- to 6-week interval between the first and second doses is recommended.
+A third dose should be administered at 10 to 12 months of age prior to the onset of the next mosquito season.